Products

 • Statistical significance: The likelihood of something happening due to weighty factors rather than chance.

-• Margin of error: The range of errors in your survey results is caused by randomness.
+• Margin of error: The range of errors in your survey results caused by randomness.
 This is the degree to which a deviation from your target is appropriate.

 • Confidence level: A reflection of how certain you are that your data is accurate and reflects the thoughts or opinions of your customer base.